 This flexibility is important because millennials prioritize a good work/life balance.
 According to this PWC survey, 95% of the millennials consider this to be one of the most important aspects of a career.

 Millennials enjoy calling the shots.
 Not being able to make decisions about important issues in the workplace is sickening to most millennials, as is having to deal with office politics and other shenanigans related to promotion and pay raise.
 Where better to call the shots than in your own business?

 Similarly, millennials crave recognition.
 Needless to say, when they work for themselves, they can bask in the successes of their enterprise, which may not be the case in employment arrangements where the manager may take credit for your ideas.
-And so sacrificing and having sleepless nights in order to be in a position to run their own enterprises the way they want is far more fulfilling than having to do the same in a work environment where they do not feel valued.
+And so, tolerating sacrifice and sleepless nights in order to be in a position to run their own enterprises the way they want is far more fulfilling than having to do the same in a work environment where they do not feel valued.

 Technology’s enabling role

 The terms ‘millennials’ and ‘digital natives’ are almost synonymous as technology seems to be the fuel on which the average millennial runs.
 It is only natural then, that millennials give technology as much of a role in their careers as they do in their social lives.
 Because of the ease with which they can earn money online, the need for a regular job or regular employment is diminished.
 Hence self-employment using technology as a platform is preferred.
 This of course feeds into their desire for a convenient and flexible working arrangement.
 Add to that the excitement of connecting with potential clients and investors from all over the world, and you have the key ingredients for a sweet life from a millennial’s point of view.